rjwalls/rjwalls.github.io/index.md

 #### Science of Security

-Perhaps the most  ambitious projects I've been involved in is the 10-year Cyber-Security Collaborative Research Alliance ([CSec CRA][cra]) with the Army Research Laboratory, Penn State, Carnegie Mellon, UC Riverside, UC Davis, and Indiana University.
+Perhaps the most  ambitious projects I've been involved with is the 10-year Cyber-Security Collaborative Research Alliance with the Army Research Laboratory, Penn State, Carnegie Mellon, UC Riverside, UC Davis, and Indiana University.
 The project's mandate is to develop a new science of security.
 As part of this effort, I've worked on the foundation for representing operational and environmental knowledge---see my work on ontologies [here][ontology1]---with the goal of reasoning about both current and future states to make optimal security decisions.

 [cra]: http://cra.psu.edu/
 [ontology1]: http://rjwalls.github.io/papers/oltramari14_stids.pdf